 Check out this fun collection of letter L activities for 2-year-olds!

 My Two and I are having fun learning the alphabet by learning about one or more letters each week.
-When I’m finding activities, I always page through our Letter of the Week curriculum for the ones that best fit her level of development.

 Here’s what we did this week!

 We started out with this simple fine motor activity that I first learned about on Powerful Mothering.
 This is extra fun to do outside on the driveway, but since it’s the middle of winter, that wasn’t happening.